shiroonigami23-ui/Exorcism/docs/CONTRIBUTING.md

 # Contributing

-**We do not accept non-solicited Pull Requests to this repository.**
+**I do not accept non-solicited Pull Requests to this repository.**

-If you have an issue to report, please use [https://github.com/exercism/exercism](https://github.com/exercism/exercism).
+If you have an issue to report, please use [https://github.com/shiroonigami23-ui/exorcist](https://github.com/shiroonigami23-ui/Exorcist).